lawrenceslng/Packer-Terraform_Example/README.md

     Navigate to your AWS Console once Packer build has been run and go to EC2 -> AMIs and copy the AMI ID that has the name "packer-example" and put it in line 15.

-- ssh_key
+- bastion_ssh_key

-    Replace line 21 with the name of your SSH Key that you intend to use to ssh into the bastion host and private EC2 instances.
-In the Learner's Lab, `vockey` is the default SSH key already created, but you can replace this with an SSH key that has the proper permissions.
+    Replace line 21 with the name of your SSH Key that you intend to use to ssh into the bastion host.
+In the Learner's Lab, `vockey` is the default SSH key already created, so we will use this to log into the bastion host, but you can replace with a different one that exists if you want.

+- private_ssh_key

+    Replace line 27 with the name of your SSH Key that you intend to use to ssh into the private EC2 instances (via your bastion host).
+Use `vockey` if you are using the default SSH Key or use `private_ec2_key` if you generated your own during step 1.

+### Step 4

-Once these variables are set, you can run the commands:
+Now you can run the commands:

 ```
 terraform init